 - A. Registration as a Broker-Dealer.
 Neither BWFA nor any of its management personnel is registered, or has application pending to register, as a broker-dealer or registered representative thereof.
 All of BWFA's management personnel who provide investment advice to clients are registered investment advisor representatives and conduct the firm's business using TD Ameritrade (TDA) as the custodian.
 BWFA operates as an independent corporation and is entirely separate from TDA. - B. Registration as a Futures Commission Merchant.
-Neither BWFA nor any of its management personnel is registered, or has application pending to register, as a futures commission merchant, commodity pool operator, commodity trading advisor, or an associated person of one of these entities. - C. Relationships.BWFA has relationships with the following: - 1.
-Banking or Thrift Institution BWFA has a long-standing relationship with the Applied Physics Laboratory Federal Credit Union(APL FCU) whereby the credit union co-sponsors events, provides BWFA literature in its branches, publicizes BWFA on its website, and refers prospective clients to BWFA.
-BWFA does not compensate APL FCU for providing exposure or referrals.
-The director of marketing at APL FCU is the primary contact.
-APL FCU members receive a 10% discount on planning services at BWFA.
-APL FCU employees may receive a BWFA financial plan at no charge.
-Nevertheless, there is no compensation provided by BWFA to any person affiliated with APL FCU.
-BWFA feels its relationship with APL FCU does not present a material conflict of interest either for BWFA's clients or for members of APL FCU.

-- 2. Accountant or Accounting Firm BWFA has no formal relationship with any accounting firm, however BWFA seeks referrals from accountants and refers clients to accountants when the opportunity arises.
+Neither BWFA nor any of its management personnel is registered, or has application pending to register, as a futures commission merchant, commodity pool operator, commodity trading advisor, or an associated person of one of these entities. - C. Relationships.
+BWFA has relationships with the following: - 1.
+Banking or Thrift Institutions BWFA has a relationship with Banking or Thrift Institutions ("Institutions") whereby the credit union co-sponsors events, provides BWFA literature in its branches, publicizes BWFA on its website, and refers prospective clients to BWFA.
+BWFA does not compensate the Institution for providing exposure or referrals.
+The director of marketing at the respective Institution is the primary contact.
+Institution members receive a 10% discount on planning services at BWFA.
+Institution employees may receive a BWFA financial plan at no charge.
+Nevertheless, there is no compensation provided by BWFA to any person affiliated with the Institution.
+BWFA feels its relationship with the Institution does not present a material conflict of interest either for BWFA's clients or for members of the Institution. - 2.
+Accountant or Accounting Firm BWFA has no formal relationship with any accounting firm, however BWFA seeks referrals from accountants and refers clients to accountants when the opportunity arises.
 No compensation of any kind is involved.
 BWFA does not feel that any material conflict of interest is present. - 3.
 Lawyer or Law Firm BWFA has no formal relationship with any law firm, but BWFA seeks referrals from attorneys and refers clients to attorneys when the opportunity arises.
 No compensation of any kind is involved.